flightaware/tohil/README.md

 ### todo

 This is the old list.
 SOme of this stuff has been done.
 We probably don't have the same priorities.
-Will update over tinme.
+Will update over time.

 In order of priority:

- - allow python to call back into tcl
  - allow compiling on Windows
  - `py call -types [list t1 ...] func ?arg ...? : ?t1 ...? -> multi`
    (polymorphic args, polymorphic return)